PrivacyTestDriver/phishphillet/docs/_posts/2023-06-09-verify-a-phish.md

 ## How to know it is a phishing email

-Before you ask, there are some dead giveaways this is a phishing email
+There are some dead giveaways this is a phishing email:

 - That trademark of scam messages, be them phishing or fake job offers or whatever, the notorious `kindly` is there.
 These phishers just cannot let